CyberGen49/discord-chatgpt/config-schema.md

 * `{price_total}`: The total amount of money spent, in USD.
 * `{price_month}`: The amount of money spent this month, in USD.

+### string[] `discord.allowed_bots`
+A list of bot user IDs that are allowed to interact with the bot.
+This can be useful for automation, but make sure to avoid any recursion!

 ### object[] `starter_messages`
 A set of message objects to send with every request to the language model, before the user's input or context.
 These messages can be used to influence the behaviour of the model.Each message object should have a `role` property and a `content` property.